Corporate Governance Report

 Principle 7: The level and structure of remuneration of the Board and key management personnel are appropriate and proportionate to the sustained performance and value creation of the Company, taking into account the strategic objectives of the Company.

-The Group sets remuneration packages which are competitive and sufficient to attract, retain and motivate Directors and key management personnel with adequate experience and expertise to manage the business and operations of the Group.
+The Group sets remuneration packages which are competitive and sufﬁcient to attract, retain and motivate Directors and key management personnel with adequate experience and expertise to manage the business and operations of the Group for the long term.
 In setting remuneration packages, the Group takes into account salary and employment conditions within the same industry and in comparable companies.
-The Group adopts a remuneration policy for the Executive Director, comprising a basic salary component as well as a bonus component, which is performance-based and seeks to align the interests of the Executive Director with those of the shareholders of the Company.
+The Group adopts a remuneration policy for the Executive Director and key management personnel, comprising of a basic salary component and a bonus component.
+The bonus component is performance-based and seeks to align the interests with those of the shareholders of the Company.

 Currently, the Company does not have any long-term incentive scheme.
 The RNC will consider recommending the implementation of incentive schemes for the executive and non-executive directors as well as key management personnel as and when it considers appropriate.

-All Directors, excluding the Executive Director, are paid Directors’ fees, determined by the Board based on the effort, time spent and responsibilities of the Directors.
+All Directors, excluding the Executive Director, are paid a basic Directors’ fee.
+Currently, the basic fee is determined and considered by the Board based on the effort, time spent and responsibilities of the Directors.
+The RNC had assessed that the current remuneration of Non-Executive Directors to be appropriate to the level of contribution and commitment required from the Independent Directors.
+Based on the current operations and structure of the Group, the ﬁxed basic fee is reasonable due to the non-complexity of the Group’s business.
+The RNC is also mindful that the remuneration for Non-Executive Directors should not be excessive so as not to compromise reasonably be perceived to compromise their independence.
 The payment of such fees to the Directors is subject to approval of shareholders at the AGM of the Company.
 The Independent Directors have not been over-compensated to the extent that their independence is compromised.

 Non-Executive Directors have no service contracts with the Company.
 The Executive Director has a service contract with the Company, which can be terminated by either the Company or the Executive Director giving not less than three (3) months’ notice in writing.